SeeClickFix/dev.seeclickfix.com/content/v2/issues/reporting.md

 $ curl -i <%= root_version_url %>/issues/new?address=New+Haven,+CT
 </pre>

-Returns a list of service requests and their follow up questions for a particular location.
-TODO this is different from our current API.
-I don't think this would work for remote APIs like DC.
+Return a list of service request for the given location.

 ### Response